-As a writer, I offer practical, relatable ideas.
+I offer practical, relatable ideas.
 Life is messy.
 Facts are facts and they certainly have their place.
-Too often though, when the facts and our feelings don’t line up we shut down instead of simply acknowledging there is an incongruity and we’re at an impasse.
+Too often though, when the facts and our feelings don’t line up we shut down instead of simply acknowledging there is an incongruence and we’re at an impasse.
 For example, a white man might say I don’t have any issues with black people but I wouldn’t want my daughter to marry one.
 Ok, that thinking is laden with incongruities.

 So say it out loud, be real about it, and let’s work from there.

 But that’s all right.
-This site is a real forum where I hope you’ll see yourself in my ideas in a way that will help you work out and further articulate to others your own questions and ideas.
+In my writings and my live workshops, I hope you’ll see yourself in my ideas in a way that will help you work out and further articulate to others your own questions and ideas.

 I am working on my first book.
 It is to be a primer on how to navigate conversations about race with confidence, humor, and humility from nothing but an authentic place of desiring to do your part for a better world.